A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Introduction

 Stepping back from the particulars, our work is best viewed in the spirit of recent progress in time-uniform Chernoff bounds and sequential estimation (Figure~\ref{fig:lit-schema}).
-We draw much inspiration from the recent works by \citet{howard2020time,howard2021time} who study a unifying approach to time-uniform bounds via supermartingales. \citet{howard2020time} showed that all Chernoff bounds can be made time-uniform at no loss (and sometimes a gain) by identifying an appropriate supermartingale and applying Ville's inequality (\cite{ville1939etude}, our Lemma~\ref{lem:ville_supermartingales}).
+We draw much inspiration from the recent works by \citet{howard2020time,howard2021time} who study a unifying approach to time-uniform bounds via supermartingales. \citet{howard2020time} showed that many (or most, or all) Chernoff bounds can be made time-uniform at no loss (and sometimes a gain) by identifying an appropriate supermartingale and applying Ville's inequality (our Lemma~\ref{lem:ville_supermartingales}).
 In other words, applying Ville's inequality to nonnegative supermartingales is a unifying strategy for generating Chernoff bounds.
 This insight was the inspiration for seeking to identify underlying supermartingales in PAC-Bayes bounds. \citet{howard2021time} then built upon this foundation, and developed confidence sequences (i.e., confidence intervals that hold at all stopping times) with zero asymptotic width using a variety of mixtures of supermartingales.
 This ``method of mixtures'' plays an important role in our results in two respects.
-For one, it's required since the PAC-Bayes framework gives bounds over mixtures of hypotheses.
-Second, it yields novel PAC-Bayes bounds by considering mixing the supermartingales underlying existing bounds with various distributions.
+For one, it is required since the PAC-Bayes framework gives bounds over mixtures of hypotheses.
+Second, it yields novel PAC-Bayes bounds by mixing the supermartingales that underlie existing bounds with various mixing distributions.
+The former yields uniformity over distributions, the latter over sample size.

 Interestingly, we find that not all existing PAC-Bayes bounds can be given time-uniform generalizations based on nonnegative supermartingales.
 For some, including those of \cite{seeger2003bayesian,tolstikhin2013pac,germain2015risk} which ultimately rely on applying convex functions to the risk and empirical risk, we must instead rely on \emph{reverse submartingales}.
 Our inspiration for such tools comes from recent work by \citet{manole2021sequential}, who showed that convex functionals and divergences are reverse submartingales (with respect to the exchangeable filtration).
-Since there also exists a reverse-time Ville's inequality, backwards submartingales and Ville's inequality provide a second unifying recipe for deriving time-uniform bounds.
+Since there also exists a reverse-time Ville's inequality, backwards submartingales and (backwards) Ville's inequality provide a second unifying recipe for deriving time-uniform bounds.

+In short, this paper shows how systematically combining four techniques provides a unified recipe to derive time-uniform PAC-Bayesian inequalities.